mate-academy/jv-fruit-shop/README.md

 information about which is recorded in a file during the day.
 The current input file is sent to the program in CSV format (it is recommended to use standard libraries for parsing).

-Your task is:
+Your tasks are:
-- validate the data from file to make sure that we won't process incorrect input
+- read data from csv file
+- process these data
-- generate a report based on the input file.
+- generate a report based on processed data
+- write report to new csv file

 There are four activities at the store:
 ```text